 Not every home has a roofline that ends right at the second story; some have an additional peak that extends upward, raising the height of the home and bringing the eyes upward.
 In this case, simply extending the lap siding upward would do nothing to highlight the area, and would even detract from its appeal.

 By using vertical siding just beneath the eaves at attic level, it helps capture the eye as it travels automatically to this area.
 The look is matched again on the side of the home, this time with the vertical siding extending downward slightly to call out this particular area of the home, and helping to increase the diversity of the exterior.

-One of the best things about vertical board-and-batten siding, is that the size of the boards can vary from home to home.
-In some cases, this may mean using a wider board for a more rustic appearance, or a narrower board for a more textured look.
+One of the best things about siding, is that the fact that color choices can vary from home to home.
+In some cases, this may mean using a bold, bright color over a traditional neutral.

 Try Vertical Siding